gnuradio/pybombs/README.md

     $ pybombs recipes list-repos

-will show the recipe locations in the order they're used.
+will show the recipe locations in the order they're used (it will pick a recipe from the top line before it'll pick it from the bottom line).

 This mechanism can be used to override recipes for certain prefixes.
 For example, the `gnuradio.lwr` file could be copied and adapted to use a